Celestial-GeekStarLord/Interstellar-Marines/README.md

-# CosmoZoom - Space Image Explorer
+# StarTrek - Space Image Explorer

 A web application for exploring NASA space images with zoom functionality and hand gesture controls.